psyonicinc/ability-hand-ros2/README.md

 `ros2 launch ah_ros_py hand_wave.launch.py`

-If you enable the `js_publisher` argument in the `ah_node.launch.py` launch file, it will publish to `/joint_states_ah`, which the joint state publisher in the `urdf_launch` package subscribes to and allows you to visualise the joint states and URDF using:
+If you enable the `js_publisher` argument in the `ah_node.launch.py` launch file it will publish to `/joint_states_ah` which the joint state publisher in the `urdf_launch` package subscribes to.
+This allows you to visualise the joint states and URDF using:

 `ros2 launch ah_ros_py hand_wave.launch.py js_publisher:=True`
 `ros2 launch urdf_launch display.launch.py`

+If you would like to visualize the FSR touch sensors in RVIZ launch the FSR marker node.

+`ros2 run ah_ros_py fsr_marker_node`